1. Who is eligible to apply for the Pinellas County Emergency Rental Assistance Program?

 7. How much rental assistance can I receive?
 Will it cover missed payments?

-The Emergency Rental Assistance Program allows for up to 18 months of financial assistance, subject to the availability of funds.
+Per U.S. Treasury guidance, the Emergency Rental Assistance Program allows for up to 18 months of financial assistance, subject to the availability of funds.
 Rental and utility assistance funds may cover missed payments, future costs, or a combination of both.
 Eligible recipients’ past rent payments back to March 13, 2020, must be paid first, before receiving additional rental assistance to cover up to 18 months of total assistance.
 After the first three months of assistance, the household may be required to provide updated documents to continue to be income-qualified and continue receiving assistance.

 8. Will the rental assistance cover late fees associated with unpaid rent?